How Does a Blood Type A Diet Food List Look Like?

-It is a concept that was originally brought about by Dr. James L. D’Adamo a naturopathy specialist.
-However, it was popularized in a diet book by his son Peter J. D’Adamo who is also a physician.
+It is a concept originally brought about by Dr. James L. D’Adamo, a naturopathy specialist.
+(2) However, it was popularized in a diet book by his son Peter J. D’Adamo, a physician.
+No evidence currently exists to validate the health benefits of particular blood diet types.
+(1)

-According to Dr. Peter, blood types evolved at different points in human genetic history and because of that, your particular blood type dictates how you work out as well as how you eat.
+According to Dr. Peter, blood types evolved at different points in human genetic history; because of that, your blood type dictates how you work out and how you eat.
 This simply means that there are blood-type diets.

 What are Blood Type Diets?

-According to D’Adamo, foods that are considered harmful for your blood type often cause agglutination of blood cells.
+According to D’Adamo, foods considered harmful for your blood type often cause agglutination of blood cells.

 This is when the blood cells stick together and that makes you more susceptible to disease.